hrbrmstr/jericho/README.md

 Structured 'HTML' content can be useful when you need to parse data tables or other tagged data from within a document.
 However, it is also useful to obtain "just the text" from a document free from the walls of tags that surround it.
 Tools are provied that wrap methods in the 'Jericho HTML Parser' Java library by Martin Jericho <http://jericho.htmlparser.net/docs/index.html>.
 Martin's library is used in many at-scale projects, icluding the 'The Internet Archive'.

+As a result of using a Java library, this package requires `rJava`.

 The following functions are implemented:

 -   `html_to_text`: Convert HTML to Text